End-to-End Probabilistic Framework for Learning with Hard Constraints: : A Unified Probabilistic Optimization Framework

 \subsubsection{Linear Equality Constraints}

 For linear equality constraints, \(h(\hat u) = A\hat u - b = 0\), where \(A \in \mathbb{R}^{q \times n}, q \leq n\), has full row rank $q$, we can derive a closed-form solution to the constrained least squares Problem~\ref{problem:learn_f_1_main}.
-This is given by the following proposition, the proof of which can be found in \cref{subsec:linear_eq}.
+In this case, both training and inference modes are equivalent since the DPPL projection is exact.
+(See \cref{subsec:linear_eq}.)